SAP/openui5-docs/docs/Request_Fails_Due_to_Same-Origin_Policy_(Cross-Origin_Resource_Sharing_-_CORS)_672301f.md

 var port = 8081;

 cors_proxy.createServer({
-	originWhitelist: [], // Allow all origins
+	// Set parameters for:
-	requireHeader: ['origin', 'x-requested-with'],
+	// allowed origins,
-	removeHeaders: ['cookie', 'cookie2']
+	// required headers ['origin', 'x-requested-with'],
-}).listen(port, host, function() {
+	// headers to be removed ['cookie', 'cookie2'] }).listen(port, host, function() {
-	console.log('Running CORS Anywhere on ' + host + ':' + port);
+	console.log('Running myProxy on ' + host + ':' + port);
 });*HIGHLIGHT END*
 ```

 Create a new file `proxy.js`, and copy the above script into your project directory.
 This is the pre-configured proxy server we are going to use to prevent the occurrence of **same-origin policy error**.
-We can start it by running the command `node proxy.js` or `npm run proxy.
-It runs a local proxy on port` in the console.
+We can start it by running the command `node proxy.js` or `npm run proxy`.
+It runs a local proxy on `port` in the console.

 ***